-Gaining more knowledge has always been important for success.
-But the pace of modern life has become so quick that by the time you learn new facts they’re already becoming outdated.
+Gaining more knowledge is key for success.
+But nowadays, by the time you learn new facts, they’re already outdated.

 So, we have to learn faster.
 And the most effective way to do that is to improve your reading speed and comprehension.
 It requires discipline, but developing these skills will put you ahead of the pack.
 Here are 8 exercises to improve your reading speed and comprehension.

 1. Size-Up the Task